Kintyre/ksconf/docs/source/install_advanced.rst

 ..  deprecated:: 0.6.0

-    This option remains for historical reference and will like be disabled in the future.
-If this seems like the best option to you, then please consider install the `KSCONF App for Splunk`_ instead.
+    This option remains for historical reference and will likely be disabled in the future.
+If this seems like the best option to you, then please consider installing the `KSCONF App for Splunk`_ instead.

 Ksconf can be installed as a standalone executable zip app.
-This approach still requires a python interpreter to be present either from the OS or the one embedded with Splunk Enterprise.
+This approach still requires a Python interpreter to be present either from the OS or the one embedded with Splunk Enterprise.
 This works well for testing or when all other options fail.

 From the `GitHub releases <https://github.com/Kintyre/ksconf/releases/latest>`__ page, grab the file name ``ksconf-*.pyz``, download it, copy it to a ``bin`` folder in your PATH and rename it ``ksconf``.
-The default shebang looks for 'python' in the PATH, but this can be adjusted as needed.
-Since installing with Splunk is a common use case, a second file named ``ksconf-*-splunk.pyz`` already has the shebang set for the standard ``/opt/splunk`` install path.
+The default assemblage looks for 'python' in the PATH, but this can be adjusted as needed.
+Since installing with Splunk is a common use case, a second file named ``ksconf-*-splunk.pyz`` already has the assemblage set for the standard ``/opt/splunk`` install path.

 Typical embedded Splunk install example: